 I was shooting with another photographer, Michael, who was shooting nude for the first time, though you’d never know it, and we had an hour split between us, so we did three ten minute sessions each, alternating.

 The model was the talented Elle Black, who’d been doing this shoot for several sessions and so had a good idea of what would work and what wouldn’t.
 She was willing to try something different if you suggested it but would point it out if it didn’t work.
 Equally, if your suggestion worked she cheerfully added it to her repertoire.

-The studio itself is a nice, white open space in a artists collective type of warehouse area in Battersea, and the three organizers was lovely.
-We got an introduction to the studio and setup and we were left to our own devices to shoot, which was a great experience.
+The studio itself is a nice, white open space in a artists collective type of warehouse area in Battersea, and the three organizers were lovely.
+We got an introduction to the studio and set up and we were left to our own devices to shoot, which was a great experience.
 I got the feeling that if we’d needed support they’d be more active in helping out, but because we’d both done studio work, they were comfortable leaving us.

 Elle is extremely acrobatic, and so the poses we ran through made the most of that, unusual shapes framed by sharp shadows to give a powerful set of imagery.

 It wasn’t really until the third and final session that I felt I had found my stride.
 I’d gone against my gut on the first round and used my 17-40mm lens to shoot with rather than the 50mm prime and this was a mistake.
 On the third session, I went back to the 50mm and so stood further back and feel it helped.
 I was also back in the swing of shooting in a studio with a model.